lcacciagioni/javy/README.md

 * Replace static assets hosting in nginx with an Amazon S3 Based alternative for production at least.
 * Better versioning for the app.
 This simplifies rollback in case of needed.
 * Make the Docker images configurable by env vars.
+* Local docker registry for more speed on deployments.
 * SECURITY a lot more security on all the layers ranging from network up to daemons configurations.

 ### Modifying the app